ridast/LibraryApp/README.md

 ## Troubleshooting

 - If the API cannot connect to the database, ensure the `db` container is healthy and the connection string matches.
-- For database connection issues, check logs with: